Preferred HTML form of contributions

-If you send a text to this website, it helps a lot if it is already in html-form.
-If you want to help even more, you can use the following guidelines for the form of the html-code.
+If you send a text to this website, it helps a lot if it is already written in HTML.
+If you want to help even more, you can use the following guidelines for the form of the HTML code.
 (Comments on the contents can be found on another page.)

 If you feel that following the guidelines is too difficult for you, don't worry: read below.